Sequential MSE¶

 accuracy = evaluator.compute(model_or_pipeline=model, data=data, metric="accuracy")

-If resulted quantized accuracy is satisfactory, export the model.
+If the resulting quantized accuracy is satisfactory, export the model.

 # Export the model for on-target inference.